eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.parentchild.link.md

 ## Database Schema

-The Database Schema contains the Parent table with 3 columns: NAME, PARENT and VALUE.
+The Database Schema contains the `Parent` table with 3 columns: `NAME`, `PARENT` and `VALUE`.
-The NAME column is used as the discriminator in the Hierarchy definitions.
+The `NAME` column is used as the discriminator in the Hierarchy definitions.
-The Database Schema also contains the Closure  table with 3 columns: NAME, PARENT and DISTANCE.
+The Database Schema also contains the Closure  table with 3 columns: `NAME`, `PARENT` and `DISTANCE`.

 ```xml